ErikBuis/python-utils/guides/WSL.md

     sudo apt-get -y install cuda-toolkit-12-3
     ```
     After this, you can check if the installation was successful by running `nvidia-smi` in the WSL terminal.
 If you see a table with information about your GPU, the installation was successful.
-4. To prevent a rare bug with Cuda and get rid of the message `Error: libcuda.so: cannot open shared object file: No such file or directory` that you may have seen pop up a few times during the installation process, add the following lines to your `~/.bashrc` file:
+4. To ***prevent a rare Cuda bug*** and get rid of the message `Error: libcuda.so: cannot open shared object file: No such file or directory` that you may have seen pop up a few times during the installation process, add the following lines to your `~/.bashrc` file:
     ```bash
     # Fix for CUDA 'libcuda.so: cannot open shared object file' error.
     export LD_LIBRARY_PATH="/usr/lib/wsl/lib:$LD_LIBRARY_PATH"
     ```
     Then, restart the WSL terminal and enter `echo $LD_LIBRARY_PATH` to check if the variable has been set correctly.
-5. In order to be able to plot figures using matplotlib within WSL, you need to install an X server on Windows.
+5. In order to be able to plot figures using matplotlib within WSL, you need to ***install an X server*** on Windows.
 We recommend using [VcXSrv](https://sourceforge.net/projects/vcxsrv/).
 After installing, open the program (it is called "XLaunch" in Windows) and make sure that the "Disable access control" box is checked.
 Then, add the following lines to your `~/.bashrc` file:
     ```bash
     # Suppress warning from vcxsrv.exe in WSL.
     export XDG_RUNTIME_DIR=/tmp/vcxsrv